ser1965/workshopqcd-2024-lesson-docker/README.md

 ## Building the lesson

-This lesson was built from the template lesson [The Carpentries Workbench][workbench] following the [quick-start instructions](https://carpentries.github.io/sandpaper-docs/introduction.html#super-quickstart-copy-a-template-from-github).
+This lesson was built from The Carpentries Workbench template lesson following the [quick-start instructions](https://carpentries.github.io/sandpaper-docs/introduction.html#super-quickstart-copy-a-template-from-github).
 The repository was created checking the option of including all branches and making it public.

-The content can be modified in the `main` branch and the GitHub actions generate and deploy the site to https://cms-opendata-workshop.github.io/workshopqcd-2024-lesson-docker/index.html
+The content can be edited in the `main` branch and the GitHub actions generate and deploy the site to https://cms-opendata-workshop.github.io/workshopqcd-2024-lesson-docker/index.html
+No attempt for a local build was made, and in principle, there is no need to install R or pandoc.
+If one wishes to test locally, the instructions are provided in [The Carpentries Workbench][workbench] documentation.

 Note that initially, the md source for some content that shows on the generated site (e.g. `setup.md`) resides only in the `outputs-md` branch.
 It is unclear from the instructions why that happens but to be able to update its contents and show the changes on the site, the `setup.md` file was manually copied to the `main` branch.
 Updates in the `main` branch are automatically propagated to `outputs-md`.

 ## Configuring the lesson

 Follow the steps below to
-complete the initial configuration of a new lesson repository built from this template:
+complete the initial configuration of a new lesson repository:

 1. **Make sure GitHub Pages is activated:** navigate to _Settings_,